This article contains information about how to work with 3D vector tiles and Cesium.

 Then run the command, which should install all necessary dependencies

-And after all necessary packages are successfully downloaded, you can start the development server, which will make it easy to develop custom 3D mapping application
+And after all necessary packages are successfully downloaded, you can start the development server, which will make it easy to develop a custom 3D mapping application

 And open the link http://localhost:8080/ in your browser